 River of Gold – one year on, much talk but little has changed

-One year on from the publication of our report 'River of Gold' exposing the links between Chinese gold mining companies and armed groups in eastern Congo and disappointingly little has been done to address the chronic corruption and lack of transparency in the gold mining sector that our report exposed, despite the clear evidence laid out.
+It's one year on from the publication of our report 'River of Gold', exposing the links between Chinese gold mining companies and armed groups in eastern Congo - and disappointingly little has been done to address the chronic corruption and lack of transparency in the sector.

 Minerais de conflitCampaign